danielmhair/angular-training/docs/data-management.md

 For all observable-like values, we add `$` to the end of the variable name.
 So we have added the `data$` variable to manage our array of data.

-The `connect` method is called when mat-table is initialized.
-It expects an observable to be returned.
-In our case, we return the `data$` as an observable.

-When we `disconnect`, we complete the `data$` observable.
-This is important to prevent memory leaks.

 ### Ensure typing with generics